aarich/photos-site/README.md

 # Simple Photo Gallery in React + Apache Http Server

-This was built for [photos.mrarich.com](https://photos.mrarich.com), but it's probably reusable?
-At least as a starting point?
+This was built for [photos.mrarich.com](https://photos.mrarich.com) but the source is probably reusable, at least as a starting point.

 ## Features

 - Paginated gallery
-- "Reactive" image sizing
+- "Reactive" image sizing to save bandwidth on mobile
 - RSS Feed ([feed.php](https://photos.mrarich.com/feed))
 - Caching
 - Keyboard navigation
-- Filter by tags using AND/OR
+- Tag filtering
+- URL navigation
 - Automatic EXIF data display
 - Probably some bugs